-Also in July 2021, the Company entered into a second lease agreement for laboratory space in Houston, Texas.
-The term of the lease shall commence on the later of the date the landlord delivers the leased premises to the Company with improvements completed or September 1, 2021.
-The term of the lease will be 36 months from the commencement date.
+In November 2021, the Company entered into an amended lease agreement for office space in Wellesley, Massachusetts on substantially the same terms as reflected in Note 8, but for an alternative office location within the same building.
+The term of the lease under this amendment shall commence on the later of the date the landlord delivers the leased premises to the Company with improvements completed or April 1, 2022.
+The term of the lease is 39 months from the commencement date.
+The future minimum rent payments for the lease noted above have been included in the disclosures in Note 8.